Gil Chapman: New Orleans Saints

-Chapman was drafted by the Buffalo Bills in the 7th round (166th overall pick) of the 1975 NFL Draft, but failed to make the team's final roster.
+Chapman was selected by the Buffalo Bills in the 7th round (166th overall pick) of the 1975 NFL draft, but failed to make the team's final roster.
 He went on to play as a punt and kickoff return specialist for the New Orleans Saints during the 1975 NFL season.
 He returned 17 punts for 207 yards and 28 kickoffs for 614 yards.
 His average of 12.2 yards per punt return ranked fifth in the NFL during the 1975 season.
 His total of 804 return yards ranked 10th in the NFL.

 Chapman sustained a knee injury in late November 1975 and was placed on the injured reserve list in December.
 He was released by the Saints in July 1976.

 Later years and honors

 After retiring from football, Chapman returned to New Jersey.
 In 1978, he was elected to the City of Elizabeth City Council, becoming the first African-American to hold any elected position in the city.
 He served on the City Council through 1983.

 From 1979 to 1985, Chapman worked in management and sales for the New Jersey Sports and Exposition Authority, the organization responsible for Giants Stadium, Continental Airlines Arena and Meadowlands Racetrack.
 He was the operations manager for Giants Stadium from 1981 to 1984.

 In 1986, Chapman became an owner and president of Island Ford, Inc., a Ford Motor Company automobile dealership located on Staten Island, New York.
 Chapman retired from the dealership in 2009.

 Chapman also served on the board of directors of Northfield Bancorp from at least 2006 to 2009.

 In 1999, The Star-Ledger selected him as one of New Jersey's 10 best offensive players of the 20th Century.

-In 2008, Chapman became one of the inaugural inductees into the City of Elizabeth Athletic Hall of Fame.
+In 1998, Chapman became one of the inaugural inductees into the City of Elizabeth Athletic Hall of Fame.
 At that time, Chapman was residing in Westfield, New Jersey with his wife Idalene and their two children.